LinkedInLearning/neural-networks-and-convolutional-neural-networks-essential-training-5987097/README.md

-# COURSENAME
+# Neural Networks and Convolutional Neural Networks Essential Training
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Neural Networks and Convolutional Neural Networks Essential Training`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]